GiorgosDen/BookListApp/README.md

 ### Backend
 Visit BookListApp-Backtend- repository at address: https://github.com/GiorgosDen/BookListApp-Backend-

-In total, the backend or the NodeJS project runs locally and we visit the address http://192.168.1.113:3000/, while the React project runs
+In total, the backend or the NodeJS project runs locally and we visit the address http://localhost:3000/, while the React project runs.
+You can use the React's network address like http://192.168.1.113:3000/, but must be added to the NodeJS project.

 ### How to use the project?
 When we open the app (React project), the book list and form appear.
 We have 2 options about the form, add a new book (title and author required) and delete a book (using id).
 In case we fill out the entire form and call a specific function by clicking a button, the App takes the required data (title and author to add the book and id to delete the book)